Notice of Annual General Meeting 2022 of Catena Media plc

 Agenda item 13; Election of Board of Directors and Chairman of the Board of Directors

-The Nomination Committee proposes that Göran Blomberg, Øystein Engebretsen, Theodore Bergquist, Per Widerström and Adam Krejcik are re-elected, and that Esther Teixeira-Boucher and Austin J Malcomb be elected as new members of the Board of Directors for the period until the end of the next Annual General Meeting.
-Marcus Lindqvist has declined re-election as board member.
+The Nomination Committee proposes that Göran Blomberg, Øystein Engebretsen, Theodore Bergqvist, Per Widerström, Adam Krejcik, Esther Teixeira-Boucher and Austin J Malcomb are re-elected to the Board of Directors for the period until the end of the next Annual General Meeting.
 The appointment of each Board member shall be approved by separate resolution.
 The Nomination Committee proposes that Göran Blomberg is elected as Chairman of the Board of Directors.

-Information regarding the members proposed for both re-election and election can be found on the Company’s website, www.catenamedia.com.
+Information regarding the members proposed for re-election can be found on the Company’s website, www.catenamedia.com.

 Agenda item 14; Election of auditor